wmarkow/arduino-sandbox/st-link-v2/README.md

 <img src="https://raw.githubusercontent.com/wmarkow/arduino-sandbox/master/st-link-v2/doc/30.png" width="50%" >

 During the process the entire device will be erased, but it will be possible to upload new firmware.
-It is possiible now to read the FLASH, however it reads all zeros.
+Now it reads the FLASH, however we have all zeros.

 <img src="https://raw.githubusercontent.com/wmarkow/arduino-sandbox/master/st-link-v2/doc/35.png" width="50%" >